Do you feel like nothing you do changes your experience or circumstances?

 It is common to feel blind to what is keeping you in the same pattern, cycling through waves of depression, exhaustion, anxiety, emotionality, heart break or numbness, to name a few.

-I specialize in working with adults, of all ages, women, men and couples, who want to overcome their history and clear the clouds of PTSD, Depression and Anxiety.
+I specialize in working with adult women of all ages who want to overcome their histories and clear the clouds of PTSD, Depression and Anxiety.

 I will work with you to unpack and lift the negative influences on your life, providing you with more spacious ease, life involvement and life satisfaction.
 See below for more information on my specialties, how I work and my orientation as a Psychotherapist.

 My areas of specialty include, but are not limited to,